This idea changed my life and it can help yours. It’s one of my all time favorite life experiences. It’s a true story.

 I was so mad I had to leave the room.

-I know full well, they could share – hell they won’t even eat 10 of them anyway – it’s just the fact that they don’t want to share – MINE MINE MINE.
+I know full well, that they could share.
+Heck, they won’t even eat 10 of them anyway.
+It’s just the fact that they don’t want to share, MINE MINE MINE!

 So I didn’t buy them.

 Or a better question, “Why won’t these kids value what I value?”
 The rest of the week was some of the same.
-I enjoyed myself of course and there were great memories but I returned home stressed, poor and strung out – and needing a real vacation.
-When it wasn’t skittles is was the GOOMBAY punch, conch fritters or something else.
-Look, Atlantis is fabulous, I HIGHLY recommend it.
+I enjoyed myself of course and there were great memories but I returned home stressed, poor, and strung out – and need of a real vacation.
+When it wasn’t Skittles it was the GOOMBAY punch, conch fritters, or something else.
+Look, Atlantis is fabulous, I highly recommend it.
 It just wasn’t all it should have been or all I imagined it was going to be despite some amazing moments.

 Now fast forward to last night.

-Until 3 of my kids noticed that one of the kids had Root Beer.
+Until three of my kids noticed that one of my kids had a Root Beer.

 The others had ordered lemonade.

-This immediately set off a whining pouting fit, in front of my parents, during a sunset at paradise at a restaurant.
+This immediately set off a whining/pouting fit, in front of my parents, during a sunset, at paradise while dining in a restaurant.

-I was all ready to instantly switch mode from relaxed and tranquil to “high alert” and “pissed” and the fight or flight surge was coursing through my veins.
+I was just starting to instantly switch a’ la Incredible Hulk, from relaxed and tranquil to “high alert” and “pissed” and the fight or flight surge the adrenaline was starting to course through my veins.
 Instantaneous visions of how spoiled these little brats are and how I have done so much wrong as a parent that these kids can pout and moan and complain about such small issues flooded my inner eye.

 This “experience” I had last night would have profound effects on me and will affect me for the rest of my life, despite what little and minuscule the voice said.

-I honestly felt as if the Almighty Himself, or my ancient soul, or some divine being created to slap our stupid asses on the face with reality when were so blinded by human-ism to see clearly – spoke directly into my soul.
-Honestly, I truly wish the voice would have said something to me a little more profound than that.
-A book title that would net me millions or something ..but hey, who am I to question the inner workings of the universe.
+I honestly felt as if the Almighty Himself, or my ancient soul, or some divine being created to slap our stupid faces with reality, when we are so blinded by human-ism to see clearly.
+It spoke directly into my soul.
+Honestly, I truly wish the voice would have said something to me a little more exciting than that.
+A book title that would net me millions or something…but hey, who am I to question the inner workings of the universe.

 I had dreams last night about how much different the trip to Atlantis could have been.

-Look guys, judge me if you want – decide I’m a pushover as a parent and by caving I will indeed enable my kids to become street punks with needles hanging out of their arms and lead an unfulfilled life by never reaching satisfaction in little thing or any of the other scenarios I tend to play over and over in my head when I think about future consequences.
-Go ahead – judge –
+Look, judge me.
+I’m ok with that.
+Decide I’m a pushover as a parent and by caving I will indeed enable my kids to become street punks with needles hanging out of their arms and lead an unfulfilled life by never reaching satisfaction in little thing… or any of the other scenarios I tend to play over and over in my head when I think about future consequences.
+Go ahead, judge.

-But I’m guessing that the end result of me buying the root beer and the skittles is nothing more than that.
-It’s just skittles.
-Nothing more than satisfying a little kid’s wants for that immediate second and there is ZERO actual repercussions.
+But I’m guessing that the end result of me buying the root beer and the Skittles is nothing more than that.
+It’s just Skittles.
+Nothing more than satisfying a little kid’s wants for that immediate second and there are ZERO actual repercussions.

-All I know is I had a miracle experience and my evening turned out way better than it could have.
-My blood pressure and heart and wife and kids and parents and all those around me are better off for a few over-priced root beers and under priced decision making.
+All I know is I experienced a miracle and my evening turned out way better than it could have.